Pension protection - frequently asked questions

 Enhanced protection

-An individual with an entitlement to tax-free cash of more than 25% of the lifetime allowance (£375,000) and more than 25% of the fund on 6 April 2006 could protect their tax-free cash entitlement.
+An individual with an entitlement to tax-free cash of more than £375,000 and more than 25% of the fund on 6 April 2006 could retain their tax-free cash entitlement.
+Their maximum tax-free cash entitlement will have been shown as a percentage on their enhanced protection certificate.

-If they took their benefits before 6 April 2023 their tax-free cash was based on the same percentage of their benefits value at crystallisation as it was on 5 April 2006.
+Since 6 April 2023 their tax-free cash is still based on this percentage.
+However, the percentage is applied to their total benefits value on 5 April 2023.

-An individual with an entitlement to tax-free cash of more than 25% of their benefits value on 6 April 2006 but less than 25% of the lifetime allowance on 6 April 2006 (£375,000) couldn't protect the tax-free cash amount using enhanced protection.
+An individual with an entitlement to tax-free cash of more than 25% of their benefits value on 6 April 2006 but less than £375,000 couldn't protect the tax-free cash amount using enhanced protection.
 However, scheme specific tax-free cash protection may apply.

-Since 6 April 2023 the restriction on paying contribution/benefit accrual has been removed and would not trigger the loss of enhanced protection.
+Since 6 April 2023 the restriction on paying contribution/benefit accrual has been removed and will not trigger the loss of enhanced protection.

 Yes, since 6 April 2023 as long as it is to another registered pension scheme there have been no restrictions on where the money can be transferred to.